strongloop/strongloop.com2/_posts/2019-08-07-july-milestone.md

 ## Team changes

-Our LoopBack core maintainer [Biniam](https://github.com/b-admike) will be leaving to the [API Connect](https://www.ibm.com/ca-en/marketplace/api-management) team.
+Our LoopBack core maintainer [Biniam](https://github.com/b-admike) is leaving to join the [API Connect](https://www.ibm.com/ca-en/marketplace/api-management) team.
 His hard work and dedication were an important part of our team.
 We appreciate the inspiration he gave us and all the contributions he's made.
 We believe that he will do an outstanding job in the next phase of his career!

 ## Looking for User References